shiv-iyer/Project-1/README.md

 2. CSS

 3. [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-  - Was used for main website components, including the navbar, forms, buttons, and offcanvas functionality
+  - Was used for many of the main website components, including the navbar, forms, buttons, and offcanvas functionality.
+Was also utilized to implement mobile-responsiveness.

 4. JavaScript